Jack Up The Summer Festival: Jack Up The 80s vol 6 2018

-Jack Up The Summer vol7 2019
+Jack Up The Summer vol 7 2019

 The seventh Jack Up festival was held on 9, 10 and 11 August 2019.
 The event moved site from Ryde, to the Island’s capital town and central location of Newport.
 It was at this point the name evolved from “Jack Up The 80s” to “Jack Up The Summer” with organisers confirming the 80s spirit would always remain at the heart of the event.
 The festival now takes place in the same location the campsite for the Isle of Wight Festival which is staged two months prior.

 The Friday night Opening Party featured Bad Manners and Island band Ska’d For Life performing as part of “Ultimate Ska Wars.”

 The Saturday and Sunday were billed as being “80’s Day” and “90’s Day” respectively.
-Unseasonable gale force winds effecting events across the whole of the UK, meant that officials deemed the site unsafe to open on the Saturday, however despite damage caused by the shift in wind direction, the stage was successfully rebuilt overnight to allow the show to continue as planned once the adverse weather conditions had subsided on the Sunday.
+Unseasonable gale-force winds effecting events across the whole of the UK, meant that officials deemed the site unsafe to open on the Saturday, however despite damage caused by the shift in wind direction, the stage was successfully rebuilt overnight to allow the show to continue as planned once the adverse weather conditions had subsided on the Sunday.

 Appearing acts included East 17, 911, Republica, Space, Phats & Small, Livin’ Joy and Noasis (a tribute to English Rock band Oasis).
 Local band Vote Pedro opened the days live music proceedings.
 Those artists unable to perform on the Saturday were subsequently rebooked and announced for the following year.

-For the first time the festival introduced a fancy dress theme and played host to the Island’s biggest ever unicorn party.
-The event supported various Woman’s Institute’s from across the Isle of Wight via the provision of a tea tent enabling them to raise valuable funds for their charity, whilst giving something back to the local community.
+For the first time the festival introduced a fancy dress theme and played host to the Island's biggest ever unicorn party.
+The event supported various Woman's Institute's from across the Isle of Wight via the provision of a tea tent enabling them to raise valuable funds for their charity, whilst giving something back to the local community.